 Once your post is published, your members can give it a high-five and comment (↓).

-Before publishing your post, adjust the teaser preview, visibility and distribution options in the settings:
+Before publishing your post, select a topic to help keep your posts organised, and adjust the teaser preview, visibility and distribution options in the settings:

-Distribution: Under Distribution you can determine different settings:
+3. Distribution: Under Distribution you can decide how to distribute your post:

 If you have uploaded an audio file in your post, you can also specify whether you want to publish it as a podcast episode in your members' RSS feed.
 If you have uploaded several files, you can select from the drop-down menu which of these files should appear in the RSS feed.
 You can also change the title and description.
 The entire content of the post will be attached to the episode as show notes.